Arthur Leslie

 Arthur Leslie Scottorn Broughton (8 December 1899 – 30 June 1970), better known as Arthur Leslie, was a British actor and playwright, best known for original character of public house landlord Jack Walker in television soap Coronation Street.

 Early life

 Leslie was born in Newark-on-Trent, Nottinghamshire, but moved to Lancashire at an early age.
-During World War I, he served on board various convoys in the north of the Atlantic Ocean.
+He served in the British Merchant Navy, during World War I, where he served aboard convoys in the North Atlantic.

 Career

 His first job was in 1916 at the Old Queen's Theatre in Farnworth, and he also had a spell as actor-director at the Hippodrome theatre in Wigan.

 Leslie's best known role is as Jack Walker, genial landlord of the Rovers Return Inn in television soap Coronation Street.
 Jack ran the pub alongside his wife Annie (played by Doris Speed).
 The Walkers were extremely popular characters, and both Leslie and Speed were much liked and respected by fellow cast members.
 Jack appeared in the show from the second episode on 14 December 1960 until his last appearance on 24 June 1970.
 In addition to acting, Leslie was also a playwright, and wrote under the name "Arthur S. Broughton".
 One such play, Welcome Little Stranger, enjoyed success in repertory theatre.